MichMATYCwebsite/MichMATYC/content/announcements/2019/michmatyc-sum-times-reminder.md

 +++

-"The MichMATYC Sum-Times" is still seeking articles of interest for this month's edition.
-In addition to our popular "Campus News" section, if you or your colleagues would like to share accomplishments, recent retirements or new hires within your department, a short teaching topic or idea to share, or hints to help other members spend their professional time, please consider writing an article and sending it to the Newsletter Editor.
+The MichMATYC Sum-Times is still seeking articles of interest for this month's edition.
+In addition to our popular <i>Campus News</i> section, if you or your colleagues would like to share accomplishments, recent retirements or new hires within your department, a short teaching topic or idea to share, or hints to help other members spend their professional time, please consider writing an article and sending it to the Newsletter Editor.